Getting Started with Blazor MultiColumn ComboBox Component

 Configuring the Columns

-The MultiColumn ComboBox supports auto-generating columns, which simplifies the process by automatically creating columns based on the data source.
-Additionally, you can customize the column header text to reflect specific data, adjust the column Width for optimal display, and set the TextAlign (left, center, or right) to enhance readability.
+The MultiColumn ComboBox supports auto-generating columns, which automatically creates columns based on the data source.
+You can also customize the column header text to reflect specific data, adjust Width for optimal display, and set TextAlign (left, center, or right) to enhance readability.

 <SfMultiColumnComboBox @bind-Value="@Value" DataSource="@Products" PopupWidth="600px" ValueField="Name" TextField="Name" Placeholder="Select any product">